 Cascara lies somewhere between coffee and tea in terms of flavor.
 It’s not as strong or rich as coffee, but it does have fruity, slightly floral, and earthy notes.
 The cascara latte has many other flavors in it — like espresso and sugar — so you may not be able to taste the cascara itself.

-What’s in a cascara latte?
+What is a cascara latte?

 A cascara latte is pretty simple: espresso, steamed milk, cascara syrup, and — if you’re ordering it at Starbucks — something called cascara topping, made with sugar and coffee cherry extract.
 The resulting latte is slightly sweet and floral, with an earthy undertone and plenty of espresso flavor.